 Now, whilst my social life had taken over from any real attempt to learn anything at Roundhay School, there was more to it than just youth clubs.
-The regular meeting … Continue reading ‘Cup of Tea Tales’ – Oakwood Clock, the Cellar, Rocket Fuel and the Paint That Never Dried.
+The regular meeting … Continue reading ‘Cup of Tea Tales’ – That’ll Learn Yer!
+Strike a Light, Oakwood Clock, Bond Bugs, The Cellar, Rocket Fuel and The Paint That Never Dried.

 After briefly mentioning being run over in Headingley, I thought I had better tell the full story, as this was my first experience of actually being in hospital.
 Up to … Continue reading ‘Cup of Tea Tales’- Nearly the Death of Me.
 Being Run Over by an MG Midget.
 How Did I Survive?
 Leeds Hospitals in the 1960s and 1970s.

 I guess it was just the times, but there was an alignment of the stars and the swinging sixties met with adolescence and a society that hadn’t got its mind … Continue reading ‘Cup of Tea Tales’- Your Mother Warned You about Boys Like Us!
 Parties, Parties, Parties!
 Wild Extravagant Youth, When the World Was Young, Or So It Seemed.

 My first memory of listening to music was on our radio at home.
 This largish piece of furniture was wooden, had valves that glowed hot and dials that magically tuned … Continue reading ‘Cup of Tea Tales’ – Let the music play!
 How music became a part of my life.
 The 1960s and 1970s.